Register your Information for Free Stone Samples Sent Express to You!

 • Foot Traffic Management: Place high-quality doormats at all entrances to catch grit and dirt from shoes that can scratch the limestone surface.

 • Furniture Care: Attach felt pads to the legs of furniture, especially chairs and tables that are frequently moved.
-This minimizes scratches and reduces pressure on the limestone.
+This minimises scratches and reduces pressure on the limestone.

 • Regular Maintenance: Sweep or vacuum regularly to remove abrasive particles from the floor that can scratch or mar the surface over time.